 Planned Giving Days

 Often, non-profit organizations or charities focus on one 24 hour period towards the end of the year for their fundraising efforts.
 In fact, 28% of nonprofits raise between 26-50% of their annual funds from their year-end ask or appeal.
-Your company can plan a giving day for 2022 as part of your business plan.
+Your company can plan a giving day as part of your business plan.
 For example, Giving Tuesday, which began in 2012 and is the largest global day of giving, is the Tuesday after Thanksgiving.
 It was established as a day to encourage people to do good.
 In the official site’s toolkit for small businesses, they make suggestions such as:

 - Launch a fund where others can help your employees and their families.